Saints Peter and Paul

 Very Rev. Archpriest Taras Udod, Chancellor of the Ukrainian Orthodox Church of Canada, Winnipeg.

 Rev. Fr.
-Protodeacon, Gary Boychuk, Edmonton.
+Protodeacon, Yaroslav Boychuk, Edmonton.

 Dinner and program followed in the Parish Hall.
 Ladies of the Parish catered the delicious meal!